radujica/baloo/CONTRIBUTING.md

 - Source code distribution, i.e. through `sdist`, not currently implemented.
 - pypi-test does not have tabulate so can't test there

+## Other Notes

+I used Python 3.5.2 and built on Mint 64bit distribution.